azurecitadel/azurecitadel/content/arc/servers-hack/integrate.md

 ![Hybrid Instance Metadata Service](/arc/images/himds.png)

+### Hybrid Instance Metadata Service

+Use the ubuntu-01 managed identity to:

+* Show the output JSON from the hybrid instance metadata service
+  * Most recent API version is 2020-06-01
+  * `jq` has been pre-installed on the ubuntu VMs
+* Set variables for the subscriptionId and resourceGroupName from the IMDS output (stretch)

+### Make an ARM REST API call

+Use the ubuntu-01 managed identity to:

+* List all of the resources in the resource group using the managed identity
+* Use jq filters to find the name of the key vault in the resource group (stretch)

 ### PostgreSQL and Key Vault

+> _Hint_: This section should be done using your own user principal, not the managed identity.

 * Create a dev PostgreSQL database using the `az postgres up` command
   * Set the following switch values: